 C1-12#16 mm⌀ and stirrup-10 mm⌀ @ 4″ c/c.

-That means column C1 will have 12 numbers of 16 mm diameter bar as vertical bar and 10 mm diameter steel should be placed 4 inch center to center as stirrup.
+That means column C1 will have 12 numbers of 16 mm diameter bar as vertical bar and 10 mm diameter steel should be placed 4-inch center to center as stirrups.

 This C2 column’s reinforcement specification means that it’ll have 8 numbers of 20 mm diameter bar as well as 10 numbers of 16 mm diameter bar as vertical reinforcement and (4″+6″) center to center of stirrups placement means middle-half portion of clear height of column will have 6″ center to center spacing of stirrups and upper one-fourth as well as bottom one-fourth height of column’s clear height will hold stirrups at 4″ center to center spacing.